 Having a professional website is an absolute must if you want to be taken seriously as a creative professional.

-To get potential clients to visit your site, and then to get them to buy.
+But, it’s not easy to stand out from the crowd, to drive prospective clients to your site, and then to get them to buy.

 But the BIG problem is that if you are not proud of your website,